nlanhduy/Resume/src/main.typ

   "3",
   [A real IoT-based system for monitoring and automating indoor plant care with real-time control via a responsive web dashboard.], [
-    - Developed a real-time dashboard andvisualized historical sensor data
+    - Developed a real-time dashboard and visualized historical sensor data
     - Connected ESP8266 to web client via MQTT (HiveMQ)
     - Automated lighting, irrigation, and fan control based on sensor data ],